Hire And Reward Car Insurance

 How to Choose Hire and Reward Driver Insurance

 As with any type of insurance, hire and reward, courier and delivery driver policies can differ quite a lot.
-It can help to compare the wording as well as the price, especially around what type of work is covered, what vehicle use is allowed, and whether any extras are included or optional.
+It can help to compare the wording as well as the price, especially around exactly what type of work is covered, whether food delivery, parcel delivery, multi-drop courier work or passenger use is included, what vehicle use is allowed, and whether any extras are included or optional.

 Like many types of motoring insurance, one of the first things to compare when looking at Courier & Delivery Driver Insurance is the level of cover you want: